 In a best-case scenario, you will have been found not guilty by the end of the trial, and the charges against you have been dropped.
 If you are found guilty, the judge must determine what your sentence/penalties will be.
 The sentencing will happen at another hearing, usually a few weeks after your trial ends.

 No, a misdemeanor does not ruin your life.
-That being said, there are still penalties and repercussions involved when someone is convicted of a misdemeanor.
-In order to have the best possible outcome in your misdemeanor case, you should reach out to a criminal defense attorney as soon as possible once charges have been filed against you.
+That being said, penalties and repercussions are still involved when someone is convicted of a misdemeanor.
+To have the best possible outcome in your misdemeanor case, you should reach out to a criminal defense attorney as soon as possible once charges have been filed against you.

 Some of the most common misdemeanors in Ohio include:

 Whether or not an employer will ask about misdemeanors depends on the employer and the role they are hiring for.
-Some employers only look at felonies, but some might look at misdemeanors as well.
-Generally, minor misdemeanors (particularly anything non-violent), will not have much of an impact on job prospects, but more serious misdemeanors could.
+Some employers only look at felonies, but some might also look at misdemeanors.
+Generally, minor misdemeanors (particularly anything non-violent) will not impact job prospects much, but more serious misdemeanors could.

 We have successfully represented clients across Northern Ohio.
 If you are facing criminal charges, we can help you too.
 Don’t delay.
 The district attorney is building their case against you right now.